turbot/steampipe-mod-oci-thrifty/controls/docs/budget.md

 ## Thrifty Budget Benchmark

-Thrifty developers ensure that budget alert rule is set for each compartment including the root account.
+Thrifty developers ensure that a budget alert rule is set for each compartment, including the root account.

 ### Default Thresholds